microbefinder/LoD-Calculator/README.md

 Arguments

-X                                a numeric vector; Total Score (TS) for every observation with negative
+X                                is a numeric vector; Total Score (TS) for every observation with negative
                                  diagnostic assays of PCR.

-Y                                a numeric vector; TS for every observation with positive diagnostic
+Y                                is a numeric vector; TS for every observation with positive diagnostic
                                  assays of PCR.

 Value